 You have the right to work, but never to the fruit of work.
 BG 2:47

-Untitled I (2025), CORPVS ROMÆ, PAR PERFORMANCE ART ROME, Teatro Marcello & Portico di Ottavia, Rome IT
+Untitled I (2025), CORPVS ROMÆ curated by Daniela Beltrani & John O'Donnell in collaboration with PAR PERFORMANCE ART ROME, Teatro Marcello & Portico di Ottavia, Rome IT

 In this performance, I presented a ritual of transformation rooted in the layered history of the area surrounding the Teatro Marcello, where among other landmarks stood the Columna Lactaria, the Forum Holitorium (a vegetable market), and the Circus Flaminius.
 The Circus hosted the Ludi Plebei in November, ancient celebrations honouring the Roman plebs and their social and political role.
 It was surrounded by temples dedicated to Apollo, Bellona, Pietas, Spes (Hope), Janus, and Juno Sospita.